Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/JavascriptInterop.md

 ```

 Multiple target keywords are allowed per function/method.
-The target type is `js` or the more specific types `browser` or `node`, and then a variant that's either `sync` for when called synchronously, or `async` for when called asynchronously.
+The target type is `js` or the more specific types `browser` or `node`, and then a mode that's either `sync` for when called synchronously, or `async` for when called asynchronously.

 Argument names are avaliable with a `_` suffix in the JavaScript code block.